 Ty Kovach, of Akeley, Minnesota, joined the Lake County Forest Preserves as Executive Director in June 2013.

-As head of one of the nation’s top conservation agencies and the second largest Forest Preserve District in Illinois, Kovach is responsible for managing nearly 31,000 acres of natural land, more than 200 miles of trails, and a variety of special facilities including Independence Grove, Ryerson Conservation Area, the Dunn Museum, Greenbelt Cultural Center and three golf courses.
+As head of one of the nation’s top conservation agencies and the second largest Forest Preserve District in Illinois, Kovach is responsible for managing more than 31,100 acres of natural land, more than 200 miles of trails, and a variety of special facilities including Independence Grove, Ryerson Conservation Area, the Dunn Museum, Greenbelt Cultural Center and three golf courses.

 Kovach received a bachelor's degree in industrial technology from Bemidji State University in Minnesota, and has a diverse background of leadership experience in both the public and private sectors.